TiagoJFil/Battleship-API/docs/README.md

 * Error Handler

 This class handles the errors that occur, this is done by using spring annotations and overriding spring errorHandler functions to catch the exceptions that are thrown while processing the outcome of the request.
-To be able catch the Spring Related Exceptions it was necessary to add the following option to the `application.yml` file:
+To be able catch the Spring Related Exceptions.
+In order to catch Spring-related exceptions the following options must be added to the application.yml file:

 ```
 spring.mvc.throw-exception-if-no-handler-found=true
 spring.web.resources.add-mappings=false